oarkflow/licensing/backend/sdks/php/README.md

 # PHP Licensing SDK

-A PHP SDK for integrating hardware-bound software licensing into PHP applications.
-This SDK provides secure license validation, signature verification, and encrypted license storage.
+A PHP SDK for integrating hardware-bound software licensing into PHP applications with enterprise-grade security features.
+This SDK provides secure license validation, signature verification, encrypted license storage, and comprehensive cryptographic utilities.

 ## Features

+### Core Licensing
 - 🔐 **AES-256-GCM encryption** for secure license transport and storage
 - ✅ **RSA-PSS signature verification** to ensure license authenticity
 - 🖥️ **Hardware fingerprinting** for device-bound licenses
-- 📦 **Minimal dependencies** - only requires phpseclib3 for RSA-PSS
+- 📦 **Minimal dependencies** - only requires phpseclib3 for cryptography
 - 🧪 **Fixture-based testing** for cross-language compatibility

+### Security Features (New in v2.0)
+- 🔑 **Ed25519 key generation and signing** for SSH authentication
+- 🛡️ **SHA-256 hashing** for integrity verification
+- 🔒 **Secure random byte generation**
+- 🗝️ **Secure file deletion** with overwriting
+- 📊 **Additional AES-GCM encryption** helpers

 ## Requirements

 - PHP 8.2 or later
 - OpenSSL extension (for AES-GCM)
+- phpseclib3 (for RSA-PSS and Ed25519)
 - Composer

 ## Installation